9xeb/purplesec/README.md

 ```
 $ ./purplesec push {volumes | compose}
 ```

+# Cool features
+* Security bundle exposes a Zed data lake to perform threat hunting on network logs;
+* You can import your own dockerized projects and manage them from a unified platform;
+* Volume declarations are parsed directly from your compose files, and a new file for transparently overriding those declarations is generated every time.
+This makes sure your volumes turn multi-host;

 # Managing internal networks
 Below you can find some additional tips to tailor your specific setup.